- Burial Application

 What can you do with ashes after the cremation?

-- Ashes may be placed in the Gardens of Remembrance at the Taranaki Crematorium (at any time).
+- Ashes may be placed in the Gardens of Remembrance at the Taranaki Crematorium.
 This area has no plaques or headstones and ashes are interred in the gardens without a marker.
 Crematorium attendants carry out this task for you or you can contact us to arrange a time to inter the ashes yourself.

 - Ashes may be buried in a plot at any of the New Plymouth District cemeteries.